zorotools/circuitbreaker/README.md

 Once an endpoint has been marked as unhealthy, it will occasionally (at a user-defined interval) be marked as "testing", which generally means it will be treated as if it were healthy.
 The only difference is the successes and failures will be tracked in a separate history list.
 If that separate history list reaches a user-defined success percentage threshold, the endpoint will be assumed to have recovered, and will be marked as healthy.

-To view the detailed heath status of an endpoint, the command line tool `status.py` is included with this repository.
+To view the detailed heath status of an endpoint, the command line tool `cb_status` is included with this repository.
 Given an endpoint name, it will print a formatted table of the endpoint's current health status and request history, along with its threshold settings.
-Run `python status.py --help` from the root directory of this repository for details on usage.
+Run `cb_status --help` from an environment where this package is installed for details on usage.

 ## Advanced configuration